Welcome to The Transformation:

 Fight-or-flight is a life-saving response.
 When prolonged, however, we become agitated and hyper-vigilant; we feel powerless, grow angry with little or no provocation; we cannot concentrate or relax into a sleep that may be filled with nightmares of what we’ve suffered or might again undergo.
 When we freeze, our body collapses or grows rigid, and our emotional numbness may make us pull away from those to whom we’ve been close.
 We’re unable to find relief by sharing our pain with them.

-The video modules here, and the comprehensive program in pages of The Transformation: Discovering Wholeness and Healing After Trauma, directly address trauma- induced biological damage and its psychological consequences.
+The video modules here, and the comprehensive program in pages of Transforming Trauma: The Path to Hope and Healing, directly address trauma- induced biological damage and its psychological consequences.
 The techniques you’ll learn are the antidotes to the fight- or- flight, stress, and freeze responses.
 They reestablish broken brain connections and promote the healthy integration of thoughts and feelings.
 They revive functions that have been compromised – memory, focus, self- awareness, judgment, emotional intelligence, and compassion.
 They will free you from the loop of hopeless, self- defeating thoughts that bind you to trauma.

 The Transformation will help you discover hidden resources of physical and mental energy and hope, as well as your capacity to imagine and make use of perspectives and solutions that may have previously been unthinkable.
 You may also discover the treasure of meaning and purpose, and a love for others and yourself that will warm and brighten all the moments of your life.